lrodrigoaguado/kafkaAzureBackupRestore/README.md

 ---

 ## Summary
+The four alternatives shown present pros and cons and the specific use case should guide on which option to use.

+The following table summarizes the main characteristics:

 | Partitioner                     | Parallelism | Ordering | Time based backup filtering                                   |
 | ------------------------------- | ----------- | -------- | ------------------------------------------------------------- |